 Since I started my journey into Commercial Photography I wanted to copy every photographer’s style I liked and this could sound a bit wrong but this helped me to learn a bit of those photographers and incorporate what I like about them and create my own style.

-These are some of the inspirational photographers I use when I have to work on a project and from whom I have learned since I just started my career as a commercial photographer.
+These are some of the inspirational commercial photographers I use when I have to work on a project and from whom I have learned since I just started my career as a professional photographer.

 Benjamin Von Wong